FAQs und Guides

 What is the opt-out?

-The opt-out is a means by which a patent owner can remove European patents and European patent applications from the jurisdiction of the Unified Patent Court (UPC).
-The default position is that all European patent applications and European patents are subject to the jurisdiction of the UPC, unless an opt-out is filed.
-The opt-out ensures that the litigation options remain the same.
+The opt-out is a means by which a patent owner can remove European patent applications, European patents and associated SPC(s) in the participating member states from the jurisdiction of the Unified Patent Court (UPC).
+The default position is that all European patent applications, European patents and associated supplementary protection certificates (SPCs) in the participating member states are subject to the jurisdiction of the UPC unless an opt-out is filed.
+The opt-out ensures that the litigation options remain the same, that is, via the national courts.

 The opt-out is related to the UPC.
 It is not relevant for unitary patents.
 Unitary patents (UPs) are always subject to the jurisdiction of the UPC and cannot be opted out.